danielhfingal/QILLQuantum/README.md

 A single Python file,
 forever-growing, 100% local knowledge vault that quietly hoards the best free programming articles from the internet

-Features
+FEATURES
-100% local — runs on your machine, forever.
+: 100% local  ♥  runs on your machine forever
-0% cloud — no accounts, no telemetry, no dark mode toggle.
+♥  0% cloud  ♥  no accounts ♥ no telemetry ♥ no dark mode toggle
-0% BS — one file, one folder, one truth.
+♥  0% BS  ♥  one file  ♥  one folder  ♥  one truth
-68% dry humor — scientifically calibrated (don’t ask) Works on Raspberry Pi, old laptops, or your overkill desktop.
+♥  68% dry humor  ♥  scientifically calibrated (don’t ask)
-Costs less than a coffee per decade to run.
+♥  Works on Raspberry Pi  ♥  old laptops  ♥  or your overkill desktop ♥  Costs less than a coffee per decade to run  ♥

 QILLQuantum
 A single Python file that quietly hoards the best free programming knowledge forever.